xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 ## Overview

-This will be the fifth article in SRv6 series on NCS5500/NCS500 platforms.
-In this write-up we will focus on covering the platform capabilties for SRv6 and resources usage when we provision SRv6 services on the NCS500/500 product-family which is build with BCM DNX Jercho/Jericho+/Jericho2 asics.
+This is the 5th in SRv6 series on NCS5500/NCS500 platforms.
+In this article we will focus on covering the platform capabilties and resources usage when we provision SRv6 services on the NCS5500/5700/500 product-family which is build with BCM DNX Jercho/Jericho+/Jericho2 NPUs.

 ## Platform Capabilties

-Lets get started with a brief overview of the capabilties of the platforms under discussion with resepct to SRv6 features & scale.
+Let's get started with a brief overview on capabilties of the platforms under discussion with resepct to SRv6 features & scale.

-Details are also captured in correspondance to the different MDB profiles we support in NCS5700 platforms.
+Details are also captured in correspondance to different MDB profiles which are supported in NCS5700 platforms.
 Fore more understanding on MDB pls refer to https://xrdocs.io/ncs5500/tutorials/mdb-ncs5700/

 ![SRv6-DNX-CAP.png]({{site.baseurl}}/images/SRv6-DNX-CAP.png)

-_Please note: These scale numbers are subjected to change with the future XR releases and more feature enhancements in pipeline as well_
+_Please note: These scale numbers are subjected to change in the future XR releases along with more feature enhancements in the pipeline_

-MDB to PID mapping for reference
+**MDB to PID mapping for reference**

 ![MDB-PID-MAP.png]({{site.baseurl}}/images/MDB-PID-MAP.png)